Jochen Baldes – Saxophones

 Tony Renold – Drums

-Jochen Baldes (sax) grew up in Zurich.
+Jochen Baldes (saxophone) grew up in Zurich.
 He started out as a painter and sculptor and had various solo and group exhibitions.
 In 1988 he received a scholarship from the canton of Zurich.
 He then studied at and graduated from the Swiss Jazz School in Bern.
-He participated in workshops with Rick Margitza, Ray Anderson, Mark Turner, Cedar Walton, Wynton Marsalis, Billy Higgins, Tom Harrell, and Kenny Werner.
-Appearances at home and abroad include the Jazz festivals of Montreux, Willisau, Schaffhausen, Terneuzen (Netherlands), Grahamstown and Splashy Fen (South Africa).
+Appearances at the Jazz festivals of Montreux, Willisau, Schaffhausen, Terneuzen (Netherlands), Grahamstown and Splashy Fen (South Africa).
+In addition to many concerts in Switzerland he already played in Germany, Italy, France, Cuba, Austria, South Africa and Russia.

-Baldes worked with the writer Uwe Timm on the occasion of the publication of his novel “Rot” (German for “Red”), as well as with the musicians Andy Brugger, Christoph Stiefel, Nat Su, Martin Streule, Chris Wiesendanger, Dominik Burkhalter, Matthias Spillman, Christoph Baumann, Michael Gassmann, Nik Bärtsch, Robbie Jansen, Patrice Moret, and many more.
-He is the Bandleader of the formations “Jochen Baldes Subnoder” and “Kobal”, with whom he released ve albums.
+Baldes worked with the writer Uwe Timm on the occasion of the publication of his novel “Rot” (German for “Red”), as well as with the musicians Andy Brugger, Christoph Stiefel, Nat Su, Martin Streule, Chris Wiesendanger, Dominik Burkhalter, Norbert Pfammatter, Matthias Spillman, Christoph Baumann, Nik Bärtsch, Robbie Jansen, Patrice Moret, and many more.
+He is the Bandleader of the formations “Jochen Baldes Subnoder” and “Kobal”, with whom he released view albums.
+Collaboration with with Singer and Soundscaper Johanna Jellici in two Bands: “Jellici Baldes Soundfields” and “Jellici Baldes Spacetracker”.
+Cd’s and Concerts in Europe and Russia

 Franz Hellmüller (guitar) studied at the American School of Modern Music in Paris, followed by a Diploma at the Lucerne School of Music and was a fellow of the International Association of Schools of Jazz in 2002 in Helsinki under Dave Liebman.
 He received the Axelle and Max Koch Prize as well as the Prize of the Pfeifer Foundation and was nominated for the Preis der deutschen Schallplattenkritik in 2014 and for the BMW Jazz Welt Award in 2015.
 In addition to many concerts in Switzerland he already played in Germany, France, Poland, Lithuania, Finland, Austria, Montenegro, Russia and Italy.